 Connecting Spain's major cities at speeds of up to 310km/h (193 mph), AVE is certainly one of the fastest trains in Europe – it can connect the 700 km between Madrid and Barcelona in just 2h 30m.

-Avlo is Renfe's new high-speed long-distance train service and it will make its maiden journey on 23rd June 2021, on the Madrid to Barcelona-Figueres line.
+Avlo is Renfe's new high-speed long-distance train service operating on the Madrid to Barcelona-Figueres line.
 Avlo trains can travel up to 300 km/h, all tickets are in Economy Class with assigned seats.

 Alvia is another high-speed, long-distance train operated by Renfe.
 Capable of speeds of up to 250km/h, Alvia trains connect major cities in Spain, including Madrid, Barcelona, Bilbao, Valencia, Alicante, Zaragoza and Cadiz.